xueww/ConoDL/README.md

 Change directories to the ConoGen folder `cd ConoGen`

 ### Download checkpoint
-Download checkpoint from zendo and place it in the ConoGen_checkpoints folder and ProGen_checkpoints folder
+Download checkpoint from Zenodo, store it in the ConoGen_checkpoints folder and the ProGen_checkpoints folder, and change the checkpoint name to `pytorch_model.bin`

 ### training ConoGen
 `python 1_fine-tuning.py`